Bulliby/shell.py/README.md

 I made a long jump in this project when i was able to visualize how my AST was after parsing step.

-Look at the end of this README for example
+Look at the end of this README for example or the [generateAstDot file](generateAstDot.py)

 ## lsbasi